-It’s hard to focus on the very important point Guy Kawasaki makes as he lists the costs of Truemors.com amidst the clamor of the so-called industry elite complaining about the Truemors site itself, or, even more bizarre, wondering why legal costs were $4K.
+It’s hard to focus on the very important point Guy Kawasaki makes as he lists the costs of Truemors.com amidst the clamor of the so-called industry elite complaining about the Truemors site itself (acquired by Kauffman Foundation), or, even more bizarre, wondering why legal costs were $4K.
 Who cares?

 The real point is that this means barriers are coming down.
 This is about accessibility, and leveling the playing field.
 The latest Web wave has radically changed the rules of the game.
 The new Web 2.0 wanna-be entrepreneurs aren’t locked out of the game by the supposedly elitist venture capital (VC) crowd.
 Just do it.
 Or shut up.

 This has been true for a while.
 Do a good Web search and you’ll find dozens of references.
 I attended a recent session in San Francisco led by Michael Arrington of TechCrunch that focused on this same basic point.
 You can read about that in David Hornik’s (he was a panelist in that session) Web 2.0 Expo post at his Ventureblog.

 Ten years ago it took a few million dollars to fund a Silicon Valley industry-elite high-profile start-up.
 Now it takes $250K or so, maybe even $500K, or even, if you’re able to pretend that Guy Kawasaki’s personal brand isn’t the same as capital, only $15K.
 That’s the real point.